OUR STORY

 When we bought our house on a plot of dirt, we had no idea the journey it would take us on.
 We started with all the usual things- fencing was erected, landscaping was planted, grass seed was laid.
 We had pens built for our many animals that the kids were raising.
 Lambs grew up and became ewes that supplied our many grand champion babes for area fairs and shows.
 We added hogs and horses.
 Bunnies came at Easter and chicks were a favorite in the spring.
 The field was filled with life, and everyone grew from the many lessons that came from farm living.

-Our next step with our field began with a book, a book about flower farming.
+It all started with a book, a book about flower farming.
 And so the next chapter began: FLOWERS.
 We could bring joy to others through seeds, soil, and blooms!
 We have loved this journey and can’t wait to see where this season takes us.
 We are committed to continuing to learn and grow along with all of you.

 In all things good,